precog/matryoshka/README.md

 ## Data Formats

-SlamEngine produces and accepts data in two JSON-based formats.
-Each format is valid JSON, and can represent all the types of data that SlamEngine supports.
+SlamEngine produces and accepts data in two JSON-based formats or CSV.
+Each JSON-based format can represent all the types of data that SlamEngine supports.
 The two formats are appropriate for different purposes.